ovoshlook/kemi-lua-test-suite/README.md

 }
 ```
 ## Startup keys
-`--stop-on-fail` will stop whole testsuite
+`--stop-on-fail` will stop whole testsuite if one of the tests fails

 ## Management
 there are some extensions that can be used for manage some test things: